Click Below to Skip Ahead

-Dalmatians are popular dogs that rank in the top 50 dog breeds in the United States, according to the American Kennel Club.
+Dalmatians are popular dogs that rank in the top 50 breeds in the United States, according to the American Kennel Club.
 But how big do Dalmatians get?
 Dalmatians are considered medium-sized dogs, and the largest Dalmatians can be pretty stout.
-Dalmatians grow at an average rate, and puppies will often double in size in their first six months of life before.

-Here is everything you need to know about the size and growth of a Dalmatian, including a growth chart, some FAQs, and how to accurately measure your Dalmatian for the best results.
+Here is everything you need to know about a Dalmatian’s size and growth, including a growth chart, some FAQs, and how to measure your Dalmatian accurately for the best results.

 Dalmatian Overview

 Adult Dalmatians will range anywhere from 45 pounds to 70 pounds in weight and stand between 19 and 24 inches tall.
 Dalmatians are expected to live for around 12 years.
-Females are typically smaller than males as the males pack more muscle onto their frames than females.
+Females are typically smaller than males.

 Dalmatian Size and Growth Chart

-This chart covers a Dalmatian’s growth from 3 months of age until 14 months when they should be roughly fully grown.
-Most people will not bring puppies home before 2–3 months, and this chart is not meant for dog breeders (who should have access to their own information and growth charts if they are reputable).
+This chart covers a Dalmatian’s growth from 3 to 14 months when they should be roughly fully grown.
+Most people will not bring puppies home before 2–3 months, and this chart is not meant for dog breeders and does not account for the sex and health of your pup.
+Remember that some dogs will fall outside the expected weights due to biological variation.

 This chart will help give you an idea of what size your Dalmatian should be as they age and grow.
 For the best results, chart your measurements on an empty growth chart and compare them with a standard Dalmatian growth chart.